WHAT IS A SECOND CHANCE EMPLOYER?

 Whereas before an applicant would automatically be rejected and not considered for a position solely based off their criminal history, Second Chance Hiring provides the individual an opportunity as the employer looks at qualifications for the position, in addition to whatever may come up on a background check.

-DOES A SECOND CHANCE EMPLOYER RUN A BACKGROUND CHECK
+DOES A SECOND-CHANCE EMPLOYER RUN A BACKGROUND CHECK?

 A Second Chance Employer is similar to any other employer as they will generally perform a background check on the candidate somewhere in the application process.
 Where a Second Chance Employer differentiates themselves in this process is that they are tolerant of the results of that background check when completed.